AwesomeAley/ObsidianNotes/OpenVAS.md

 go to *Scans > Tasks*, click on purple magic wand to start the basic configuration wizard.
 Run the scan on local machine {127.0.0.1}

+## Creating Tasks
+Navigate to the star icon on the upper left hand corner of the *Tasks* dashboard and select *New Task*